Dylan-George-Field/Dylan-George-Field.github.io/_posts/2019-11-22-Riding-to-London.md

     5. Bake at 350°F for 15 minutes.
     6. Cool on a wire rack and keep in an airtight container once cold.
 ---
-I begun preparation for the epic 50,000km journey and will depart in April.
+Preparation has begun for the epic 50,000km journey.
+I'll depart in April, 2020.
 The trip will take approximately 7 months.
-It will take me through Asia, Middle-East and Europe.
+I'll go through Asia, Middle-East and Europe.
 It will be documented on Instagram & YouTube.
-Please contact me for sponsorship.
+Please <a href="/contact">contact me</a> for details.